ROCm/TransferBench/docs/reference/presets.rst

 .. note::

-    The a2a_n preset divides the available NIC bandwidth into the number of GPU peers.
+    In general, the a2a_n preset divides the available NIC bandwidth by the number of GPU peers.

 .. _a2asweep: